 Take your dog to the vet if they swallow a large number of grapes or raisins.
 Your dog may need blood tests and intravenous fluids, and your vet may want to induce vomiting, pump the stomach, or give activated charcoal.

-The biggest danger to dogs during the Christmas season is the Christmas tree.
-To ensure a safe holiday, place the tree near an outlet so you don’t have long, tempting electrical cords for the dog to chew.
+#5: Christmas TreesIt’s important to keep your fur kid safe around the tree, especially when they’re opening dog Christmas gifts on that special morning!
+Place the Christmas tree near an outlet so you don’t have long, tempting electrical cords for your dog to chew.
 Any visible cords should be taped down.
-It is best to anchor the tree to the ceiling or wall with hooks and clear fishing line, so the dog doesn’t grab it and start pulling it around the house.
-Some decorations, including angel hair, flocking, and artificial snow, are all somewhat toxic as well.
+It is best to anchor the tree to the ceiling or wall with hooks and clear fishing line so your pup doesn’t grab it and start pulling it around the house.
+Some decorations, including lights, glitter, and artificial snow, are all somewhat dangerous as well.

-Remember to attach ornaments with a bit of ribbon or string rather than hooks.
-And place tempting chewable ornaments (or glass ones) well out of reach.
+Remember to attach ornaments with a bit of ribbon or string rather than hooks, and place chewable or glass ornaments well out of reach.
 No ornament is completely safe if it can be swallowed.
-Tinsel and garlands can be especially dangerous; dogs tend to swallow them, and they then get stuck in the intestine, which means dangerous and expensive surgery.
-Always sweep up pine needles, since they can irritate the mouth and perforate a dog’s intestines.
+Tinsel and garlands can be especially dangerous, as dogs tend to swallow them and they can then get stuck in the intestine.
+Removal often requires dangerous and expensive surgery.
+Dogs and pine needles should be kept apart, too.
+Always sweep up pine needles; they can irritate the mouth and perforate your dog’s intestines.

-Tree preservatives, which are sugar based and therefore tempting to dogs, are also dangerous.
-There’s no telling what else may be lurking in the tree water (bacteria, fertilizers, insecticides, and flame-retardants are all possibilities).
+Tree preservatives, which are sugar based and therefore tempting to dogs, are also unsafe.
+There’s no telling what else may be lurking in the tree water—bacteria, fertilizers, insecticides, and flame-retardants are all possibilities.
 Cover the tree stand with a skirt and supervise your dog.